Health Technology and Engineering Institute (Tech4Health)

 III.
 Single-molecule investigation and biosensing (molecular level)

 The Tech4Health Institute, NYU Langone Health’s Institute for Health Technology and Engineering, is NYU Langone’s research and development hub for new biomedical instruments and technologies.
-As part of the NYU Grossman School of Medicine, one of the foremost medical schools in the United States (recently ranked No. 2 by ‘U.S. News & World Report’), the institute connect engineers and physical scientists with clinicians and life scientists across NYU (including NYUGSOM and Tandon School of Engineering) to address key unsolved problems and unmet needs in biomedicine.
+As part of the NYU Grossman School of Medicine, one of the foremost medical schools in the United States (ranked No. 2 by ‘U.S. News & World Report’), the institute connect engineers and physical scientists with clinicians and life scientists to address key unsolved problems and unmet needs in biomedicine.

 The Tech4health Institute is located at 433 First Avenue, part of the NYU Langone superblock in Midtown Manhattan.
 With state-of-the-art facilities and an advanced rapid-response engineering team, we aim to invent and build advanced devices and technologies for monitoring, modulating, and analyzing bio-signals.